Beebird-Labs/toyota-bean/README.md

-#The Toyota BEAN Protocal

-# The Toyota BEAN Protocal
+# The Toyota BEAN Protocol

 ## What is the BEAN Protocol?